techidaily/site-facebook/source/_posts/enhancing-online-peace-with-limited-facebook-friends.md

  Limit them from searching your personal Facebook account by changing the settings.
 This feature is helpful for people who want to keep their professional and personal lives separate.

- If your[Instagram and Facebook accounts are linked together](https://www.makeuseof.com/link-unlink-instagram-to-facebook/) , your contacts are automatically synchronized.
+ If your [Instagram and Facebook accounts are linked together](https://www.makeuseof.com/link-unlink-instagram-to-facebook/) , your contacts are automatically synchronized.
 People who follow you on one app can also find you on the other.
 Users can keep their Instagram and Facebook separate to limit this contact.

 ### 3\.
 Change Your Messaging Privacy

  Facebook has made Messenger its main messaging app.
-It comes with[several exciting features](https://www.makeuseof.com/tag/21-hidden-facebook-messenger-tricks-need-try-right-now/) and privacy settings that encourage users to maintain their desired privacy levels.
+It comes with [several exciting features](https://www.makeuseof.com/tag/21-hidden-facebook-messenger-tricks-need-try-right-now/) and privacy settings that encourage users to maintain their desired privacy levels.

  Users can restrict a contact, adding that contact to the Message Requests section without blocking them.
 You can avoid unwanted contact by limiting as many people as desired.
 If that doesn't help, there is always an option to block a person on Messenger.

  Furthermore, deleting conversations and archiving contacts also play an integral role in maximizing your privacy.
-Like WhatsApp, Messenger also supports[end-to-end encryption](https://www.makeuseof.com/enable-encryption-facebook-messenger/) , which means your chat is not accessible to anyone.
+Like WhatsApp, Messenger also supports [end-to-end encryption](https://www.makeuseof.com/enable-encryption-facebook-messenger/) , which means your chat is not accessible to anyone.

  This feature updates your conversations whenever a contact changes their device, reinstalls Messenger, or resets their phone.